 Guest Dullblogger Justin McCann, a freelance writer, musician, and self-described “inveterate lurker” on Hey Dullblog, offers these observations on the Beatles’ musical context in 1963-65.
 Please give him a warm welcome.
 As innovative as the Beatles were, their rivals — the Stones, The Who, the Kinks, Bob Dylan et. al. — were often just as inventive and you can read about them on this website if you want to know about the greatest legends of the music industry.
 If other musicians hadn’t been so good, the Beatles wouldn’t have felt the need to compete with them.
 And if the Beatles — particularly Paul [...]

 Getting ready to perform, during the suit-and-tie era.
 Ron Howard's Eight Days A Week documentary of the Beatles' touring years is excellent.
 Not perfect, not a definitive look at the totality of the Beatles' career, but very good at doing what it sets out to do.
 Howard does shy away from the unseemly elements of the Beatles' life on the road, most obviously the rampant sex.
-And he doesn't delve into the disenchantment that Lennon and Harrison later expressed about the experience of being Beatles.
-But Howard is aiming to show us what being on public display felt like for the band, and [...]
+But if you're in search for some nightly fling, then you can try sites such as uberhorny.
+And he doesn't delve into the disenchantment that Lennon and Harrison later expressed about the experience of [...]

 "Not bad, that."
 One of the little benefits (and there are many, let me assure you) of living where I live is KCRW's "Morning Becomes Eclectic."
 I realize that I come off on HD as a curmudgeon whose musical tastes are pitifully narrow—and they are, because every time I listen to a smidgeon of the new music being created all around the world I think, "Wow that's great!!!"...And five seconds later I think, because I'm me, "Jesus, this tech-driven media oversupply screws musicians just like it screws writers.
 The audience is so fragmented, how can making this stuff ever be [...]